Tag Archives: Self Realization

 We all have a little difficulty with our minds occasionally.
 Anyone who has ever been unable to make a relatively easy decision because their mind kept bouncing back and forth between options knows the feeling of having a ‘monkey’ mind.
 Something like a bad hair day but having more to do with a glitch in the self-control mechanisms.
 Someone got it right in a funny song that calls the uncontrolled mind a, “24/7 obscene phone call.”
 According to wisdom traditions, it is the job of the intelligence to sort and prioritize the almost continuous flow of options being presented by the mind.
 Almost like a child, the mind requires constant observation and guidance.
 It also requires the oversight of sufficient intelligence, in order to hold it steady.
 This is not impossible for anyone engaged in bhakti-yoga.
 A yogi gains self-control over the senses as a natural result of purifying the intelligence.
 The yogi is said to have ‘single-minded’ intelligence and yet it requires sincere effort to achieve.
 In the Bhagavad Gita, it is stated that the mind is more difficult to control than the wind, yet it can be trained by constant practice and ‘detachment.’
 For years and lifetimes even, we have been the slave of the mind and its focus on objects of the senses, almost relentlessly and so yoga is the way.

 To begin to understand mental self-control we have to think about how the mind, an amazingly impulsive thing on some occasions, has no sense of the practical or the rational.
 Only the intelligence has this power of discrimination.
-The mind offers ideas and options every waking hour of the day and you may even find–at least I do–that the mind is “waiting for you” when you wake up in the morning.
-The mind is what drags you to the chocolate cake and pizza…for breakfast.
-It’s the, “I wanna…” or the, “I don’t wanna…” voice in your head, when you know, perfectly well, that this or that behavior is bad and yet your mind seems to be drawing you into doing it.
-On the other hand, picture intelligence as sort of ‘James Bond 007,’ that operates by making a cool analysis of a situation and choosing the best-calculated plans.
-We all want to function like this!
-We often regret impulsive acts yet when we use our intelligence the outcomes and choices are generally much more beneficial for attaining happiness.
+The mind offers ideas and options every waking hour of the day and you may even find the mind “waiting for you” when you wake up in the morning.
+This might be called, “waking up on the wrong side of the bed.”
+The mind is what drags you to the chocolate cake and pizza — for breakfast.
+It’s that feeling, “I wanna…” even when you know perfectly well that it’s a bad idea or that, “I don’t wanna…” (go to bed, wash the dishes, exercise, etc) and yet your mind seems to (almost) have a mind of its own.
+On the other hand, picture intelligence as sort of ‘James Bond 007‘ that operates by way of cool, strategic analysis and deliberate plans.
+We often regret impulsive acts when we realize (20/20 hindsight, right?) that by engaging the intelligence, difficult choices are made easier and the outcomes, generally, are happier.
 Philosophers and yogis know this.
 Mind control is most easily accomplished by yoga practice.
-It is by spiritual awareness or, as Jane Austen would say, ‘self-knowledge,’ that we come to the point of ‘single-minded’ intelligence, and we also come to the detachment needed.
-Spiritual practices, done regularly, counteract the mind’s serious attachment to sense gratification.
-To put it simply, yoga helps us develop the needed determination to make choices that prioritize intelligence!
-The only alternative is to abandon our lives to the quasi-insane mental platform–not a great plan for a good life.
-Here’s a story that might illustrate, in a simply way, what I mean:

 I was once camping in a beautiful national park and was thinking of diving into a crystal blue mountain river.
 It was a perfect day and it was all gorgeous scenery.
 Anyone could see that a dip would be refreshing.
 Unfortunately, my mind was noisily protesting, “I don’t wanna!”
 Surely the water was cold yet so what?
 It was rational to seek the coolness of the water on such a warm day.
 Yet there was my mind…acting up and staging a protest even up to the nano-second before I hit the water.
 “Noooooo!” …splash!
 It was so amusing to get this chance to catch the mind “in the act” and what the heck was it all about?
 What was up with all that mental noise?
 It was loud.
 It was obnoxious.
 And it was the same sort of mental commotion that was going on in the minds of the many people whom I saw standing nearby.
 Everyone seemed to be staring at the beauty of that blue water and yet no one was going in.
 Finally, one man approached the river in his swimming trunks.
 He stood nearby, poised on the edge of the water, and obviously trying to will himself to dive in.
 He appeared frozen in indecision.
 I had just come out of the water and, seeing his predicament, I called out, “You want dive into that beautiful water, right?”
 He agreed without taking his eyes off the water.
 I began to coach him, “Pay no attention to that voice in your head.”
 “Just ignore it and dive in.”
 He thought for a moment, then he did just that!
 In a few minutes, and after a few more dives, he thanked me repeatedly and expressed his happiness at not missing out on the experience.
 To have helped another person having problems with their mind really struck me.
 I realized in a very personal way that all living beings have this problem of being beleaguered and paralyzed while ‘stuck’ on the mental platform.
 We can do something about it, too!